Exclusive: FAA nears decisive step in restoring 787 to flight

 Sources say Boeing has already assembled teams and battery kits to retrofit existing planes, and engineers would need around four to five days to fit each new battery, allowing for a progressive return to service, starting in Japan.

-All Nippon Airways (9202.T) and Japan Airlines (9201.T) own nearly half of the current 787 fleet and would be retrofitted first.
-United Airlines (UAL.N) is the only U.S. carrier that has the jet currently.
+All Nippon Airways and Japan Airlines own nearly half of the current 787 fleet and would be retrofitted first.
+United Airlines is the only U.S. carrier that has the jet currently.
 It was not immediately clear where United would fall in the order of repairs.

 United and other airlines have been moving up the date when they will add the 787 to their flight schedules to May and June, a sign of growing confidence that FAA approval will come soon.